vtwireless/crts/README.md

 ## Dependencies

-The script
+You can run the script
 ```
-dependencies/apt-getDependencies.bash
+sudo dependencies/apt-getDependencies.bash
 ```
-keeps in it the running list of dependencies that can be installed via apt-get.
-You can install them yourself or run the script which will run sudo apt-get install for you.
+In this script we keep a running list of dependencies that can be installed via apt-get.
+You can install them yourself or run the script which will run apt-get install for you.

 At the time of this writing the debian/ubuntu packages "libuhd-dev" and "gnuradio-dev" are not current enough to be used.
 Also the node JS